Johnw7789/price-errors/README.md

 This toolkit utilizes a few key BestBuy endpoints and exposes them to an easy to use api.

 A few of these are demonstrated below.

+##### Getting deals using a search query
+Note: the more simplistic and vague the search query, the more items will be evaluated.
+This is because BestBuy's search recommondation api favors less complex queries.
 ```
 deals, err := bestbuy.FetchLatestDeals("Zephyrus laptop", 10)
 if err != nil {